-Security at the College is the responsibility of the Office of the Vice President of Business and Finance.
-The Director of Public Safety oversees all staff and ensures that all policies and procedures are followed.
-Because the College is situated in an urban environment, a primary consideration in any new construction or renovation planning is the use of higher intensity lighting levels combined with low-lying shrubbery and a minimum of trees to afford safe walkways.
-The Department of Public Safety advises the Facilities Management Department via a work order system when lighting levels are inadequate.
-Safety hazards are noted for action and eliminated or corrected via Facilities & the Department of Public Safety.
+The Office of the Vice President of Business and Finance is responsible for overall security at the College.
+The Director of Public Safety supervises all security staff and ensures that all policies and procedures are followed.
+Because the College is located in an urban area, a key consideration in any new construction or renovation planning is the use of higher intensity lighting levels, along with low-lying shrubbery and minimal trees to create safe walkways.
+The Department of Public Safety informs the Facilities Management Department through a work order system when lighting levels are insufficient.
+Safety hazards are documented and addressed by the Facilities Management Department of Public Safety.
 Electronic condition reports are submitted to the appropriate managers.